dainst/idai-field/desktop/src/manual/manual.en.md

 ## Synchronization

 In order to collaborate on a single project, data can be synchronized between multiple iDAI.field installations on different computers.
 This means that changes (new resources, deleted resources or editings of existing resources) coming from an iDAI.field application running on another machine will be transferred automatically to the local database and vice versa.
 This enables all participants to work simultaneously with the latest state of the project.
 Synchronization works both via the internet or via a local network.
-You can still continue working on a project while offline - in that case the databases will be synchronized as soon as the network connection is established again.
+You can still continue working on a project while offline – in that case the databases will be synchronized as soon as the network connection is established again.

 Please make sure to fill in the field **Editor name** before setting up the configuration.

 ### Download project

-To work with an existing project that is available in another iDAI.field desktop installation or on a database server, first download the project.
+To work with an existing project that is available on another iDAI.field desktop installation or a database server, first download the project.
 To do this, select **Download project...** from the "File" menu and enter the access data:

 * *Address*: Enter the address of the computer from which you want to download the project.
 This can either be the network address of another computer on which iDAI.field is currently open (this address can be viewed in the settings section *Your address*) or the address of a CouchDB database that is accessible via the internet or a local network (e.g. *https://field.dainst.org/sync* for the iDAI.field database server of the DAI).
 * *Project name*: The name of the project you want to download.